gbrlfaria/rune-breaker/README.md

 In other words, the preprocessing stage had an accuracy of 99.75%.
 Plus, there are now 25,536 arrow samples that we can use to create the dataset that will be used by the classification model.
 Great!

 ### Dataset
-In this step of the pipeline, the objective is to divide the generated samples into training, validation, and testing sets.
+In this step of the pipeline, the objective is to split the generated samples into training, validation, and testing sets.
+Each set has its own folder inside the `./data/` directory.
 The produced dataset will then be used to train the arrow classification model.
 Note that the quality of the dataset has a direct impact on the performance of the model.
 Thus, it is essential to perform this step correctly.

 Let's start by defining and understanding the purpose of each set.